Key Takeaways

 15. Lake Placid, NY — $350-$480 per person for 2 nights.
 Drive-in for the Northeast.
 Olympic history + lake + Adirondack hiking.
 Pretty in winter (skiing) or fall (foliage).
 Hotels at $130-$180/night.

-The pattern: a sub-$500 weekend almost always requires either driving in (no flight cost) or a sub-$200 round-trip flight to a small regional hub.
+The pattern.
+A sub-$500 weekend almost always requires either driving in (no flight cost) or a sub-$200 round-trip flight to a small regional hub.
 Once flights cross $300 round-trip, total trip cost blows past $500 even with cheap lodging.
-The unsexy reality of cheap weekends is that they're geographic — pick something within a 4-6 hour drive of where you live and the math works.
+The unsexy reality of cheap weekends is that they're geographic, pick something within a 4-6 hour drive of where you live and the math works.

 Frequently Asked Questions